Darkelf2024/Darkelf-Cocoa-Browser/Security_Darkelf_Cocoa_Browser.md

 # Darkelf Cocoa Browser — Security & Privacy Features

 Darkelf Cocoa is built from the ground up as a privacy-first, ephemeral browser.
 It’s designed to leave zero trace on disk and actively defend against tracking, fingerprinting, and media-persistence attacks.
-This document outlines the full set of security and privacy enhancements currently integrated (including your recent patches).
+This document outlines the full set of security and privacy enhancements currently integrated (including recent patches).

 ---